huguryildiz/airport-gate-assignment-optimization/README.md

 # ✈️ Gate Assignment Optimization (GAP)

-This repository implements a **Mixed-Integer Programming (MIP)** model for solving
-an airport gate assignment problem using operational flight data and historic
-gate usage patterns.
+This repository implements a **Mixed-Integer Programming (MIP)** model for solving an airport gate assignment problem using operational flight data and historic gate usage patterns.

 The project is designed to be:
 - cleanly structured
 - easy to reproduce
-- suitable for GitHub portfolios and technical assessments
+- suitable for GitHub portfolios

 ---